Sigrid® MCP checks maintainability and security in the IDE, as code is generated.

-AI coding assistants can generate and even help review code—but they’re fundamentally limited.
+LLMs, AI coding assistants, and AI agents can generate and even help review code—but they’re fundamentally limited.
 They rely on associative, pattern-based reasoning, which makes them fast but not always accurate.
+They can miss critical flaws because they don’t have full system context or understanding of your architecture.
+That’s why you need deterministic analysis tools and expert reviews to properly govern AI-generated code.

 MCP stands for Model Context Protocol, an open standard that allows AI models (LLMs) to interact with and use external data sources and tools, acting like a "USB-C port for AI".